rgabiazo/Assoc_Memory_BIDS/README.md

 # BIDS Directory for Analyzing Baseline & Endpoint Data of Associative Memory Task (Face-Place Task)
 This repository contains scripts for preprocessing and first-level analysis of a BIDS dataset, including FSL and ICA-AROMA processing steps.
-The dataset includes three functional runs of an associative memory task (Face-place task).
+Assumes three functional runs of an associative memory task (Face-place task).

 ## Setting Up